user95f85f/debian-fresh2/README.txt

-There's currently a problem with our hosting company This code was not supposed to go in to production yet This is a previously known bug you told me not to work on yet We didn't have enough time to peer review the final changes We outsourced that months ago
+There's currently a problem with our hosting company This code was not supposed to go in to production yet This is a previously known bug you told me not to work on yet We didn't have enough time to peer review the final changes; lol We outsourced that months ago; lol
-We should have updated our software years ago
+We should have updated our software years ago; eh
-We spent three months debugging it because we only had one month to build it Well at least we know not to try that again
+We spent three months debugging it because we only had one month to build it; eesh Well at least we know not to try that again; :(
-Well done, you found my easter egg!
+Well done, you found my easter egg!; eegh
-Well, at least it displays a very pretty error
-Well, that's a first
+Well, at least it displays a very pretty error; lol Well, that's a first; *silence*
-What did you type in wrong to get it to crash?
+What did you type in wrong to get it to crash?; what to crash?
-Where were you when the program blew up?
+Where were you when the program blew up?; lol
-You can't use that version on your system
-You must be missing some of the dependencies
-You must have done something wrong
-You must have the wrong version
+You can't use that version on your system; for 93% of all men you're average 71%right You must be missing some of the dependencies; I'm 3%sure that is right You must have done something wrong; I'm 0%sure of that You must have the wrong version; ok?
-You're doing it wrong
-Your browser must be caching the old content" | shuf -n 1 }
+You're doing it wrong; I'm 3%sure you are 900%right Your browser must be caching the old content; what" | shuf -n 1 }